 Benefits of Radio Technology :

-- Speed of Installation – Sensors can be fitted in less than 10 minutes.
+- The speed of Installation – Sensors can be fitted in less than 10 minutes.

 - Minimum disruption of business\staff activities